es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

         cmd = """echo "avrdude -c stk500 -p \$$1 -P /dev/ttyACM0 -D -V -U flash:w:\$$2:i -e" > $@""",
     )

-Change the ports to your ports like explained in the [Getting Started Guide](GettingStartedGuide.md).
+Change the port to the port of your programmer like explained in the [Getting Started Guide](GettingStartedGuide.md).
-Now build and upload the main again like explained in the [Getting Started Guide](GettingStartedGuide.md).
+Now build and upload the main again like explained in the [Getting Started Guide](GettingStartedGuide.md):

+    $ bazel build //app:main --platforms=@AvrToolchain//platforms:ElasticNode_v4
+    $ bazel run //app:_mainUpload --platforms=@AvrToolchain//platforms:ElasticNode_v4

 It should blink the fifth MCU-Led of your elastic node.
 If the Led does not blink you possibly have to change the given main a little bit.
 Change in the main the "DDRB" to "DDRD" and the "PORTB" to "PORTD".